-O.PHYSICAL Those responsible for the TOE must ensure that those parts of the TOE that are critical to the security policy are protected from physical attack.

-O.AUDITLOG Directory administrators must ensure that audit facilities are used and managed effectively.
-These procedures shall apply to the directory audit trail and the audit trail for the underlying operating system and the database server and/or secure network services.
-In particular:

-- a) Appropriate action must be taken to ensure continued audit logging, e.g. by regular archiving of logs before audit trail exhaustion to ensure sufficient free space; - Audit logs must be inspected on a regular basis and appropriate action should be taken on the detection of breaches of security, or events that are likely to lead to a breach in the future; - c) The system clocks must be protected from unauthorised modification (so that the integrity of audit timestamps is not compromised).
+- O.PHYSICAL Those responsible for the TOE must ensure that those parts of the TOE that are critical to the security policy are protected from physical attack. - O.AUDITLOG TOE administrators must ensure that audit facilities are used and managed effectively.
+These procedures shall apply to the directory audit trail, the audit log for applications hosted by OC4J, the audit trail for the underlying operating system and the database server and/or secure network services.
+In particular: - a) Appropriate action must be taken to ensure continued audit logging, e.g. by regular archiving of logs before audit trail exhaustion to ensure sufficient free space; - Audit logs must be inspected on a regular basis and appropriate action should be taken on the detection of breaches of security, or events that are likely to lead to a breach in the future; - c) The system clocks must be protected from unauthorised modification (so that the integrity of audit timestamps is not compromised); and - d) Each application hosted by OC4J must log the identity of the user (using information provided to it by OC4J).